Land Title Search

 We offer Land Title Search services online for properties Australia-wide.
 Simply enter the necessary information into the search engine above to order a Certificate of Title.
 Your Title Search will contain all the needed ownership information for your property.

 Search By Address To Get Your Certificate Of Title Search

 Simply enter the address of any property above to order a land title search, all available plans associated with the property will also be shown in the results page.

-Firstly, select the state of the search you’re after, then click the “Search By” button on the form above and change the search by to “Title Reference”.
-You can now enter the title reference number and confirm the order of your search.
+Firstly, select the state of the search you're after, then click the “Search By” button on the form above and change the search by to “Title Reference”.
+You can now enter the title reference number and confirm your order.

 What is a Title Search?